What is retinaldehyde (retinal) and how does it compare to retinol and tretinoin?

 Product picks

-The first, by boutique skincare brand Geek & Gorgeous, is at the lower end of the price range.
+The first, by boutique skincare brand Geek & Gorgeous, is at the lower end of the price range at around £18 or $20.

-The second, by Medik8, has a silkier, more luxurious feel but is considerably more expensive.
+The second, by Medik8, has a silkier, more luxurious feel but is considerably more expensive at around £66 or $81.

-The idea with each is to start on a lower strength and build up to the higher ’10’ strength.
+The idea with each is to start on a lower strength if you’re not used to retinoids and build up to the higher ’10’ (0.10) strength, which is what I use.